namanjangird97-ops/jewellery-website.1/README.md

 # jewellery-website.1
-i created a jewellery website
+An e-commerce landing page design for a jewellery brand, focusing on UI/UX.